UP-Smart-Soft-Matter/pygwy-txt-analysis/README.md

 - `scan_size_x: float` – Horizontal scan size in micrometers.
 - `scan_size_y: float` – Vertical scan size in micrometers.
 - `name: str, optional` – Custom name for the dataset.
 Defaults to the filename.
 - `peak_finder_settings: PeakFinderSettings, optional` – Settings controlling peak/valley detection.
+- `skip_header: int, optional` – Skips that many rows at the start of the input file.
+Default: 0.
+- `input_unit: astropy.unit, optional` – Gives the unit of the data in the input file.
+Default: astopy.unint.m

 **Key methods:**
 - `plot_scan()` – Creates a heatmap of the full scan.